 Census Block: This is the smallest unit of Census geography.
 A block generally corresponds to what we would think of as a city block, bounded on four sides by streets.
 Depending on the area, other boundaries are used to define as block, such as railroad tracks, water, and even power lines in some rural areas.
 Blocks tend to be the most stable of the small Census geographies as population numbers are not generally used to define them.
 Only 100 percent data is tabulated at this level, as the population numbers are too small to tabulate sample data from the long form and still ensure respondent anonymity.

 Census Block Group: A collection of blocks, a block Group is the smallest geography for which sample data is tabulated.
 An ideal Block group has a population of 1,500 people, with populations ranging from 300 to 3000 people.

-Although Census data is available by a number of geographies (Congressional Districts, voting districts, etc.) the ones above are generally the easiest for breaking down a large city or county into more manageable and/or relevant sections.
+Although Census data is available for a number of geographies (Congressional Districts, voting districts, etc.), the ones above are generally the easiest for breaking down a large city or county into more manageable and/or relevant sections.
 Always remember, it can still be very useful to pull statistics for the larger city or county to compare to your smaller area.
 For the most recent data from the American Community Survey, there is not data available at the Census Tract or Block level.